AtrikGit6174/Advent-Of-Code-2021/Day 05 Hydrothermal Venture/README.md

 }
 ```

-This will make it insensitive to the ending newlines.
+makes the code insensitive to the ending newlines.

-2. Using
+3. Using
 ```
 while (getline(cin, str1))
 {